 Fingerboard is oiled wenge.
 Headstock laminate and heelcap are also wenge.
 Banjo is finished with nitrocellulose laquer.

-–This banjo is on its way to a new life in Australia–
+This banjo is SOLD and is living its new life in Australia!

 This banjo is a sweet instrument all around.
 Block rim is made up of two full layers of cherry with a thickened rim cap and tapered tone ring layer of purpleheart.
 The neck is s three layer laminate of cherry with a purpleheart rib.
 Neck reinforcement is 1/8 x 3/8 graphite fiber epoxied in place.